metallb/metallb/website/content/installation/clouds.md

 ### MetalLB on OpenShift OCP

-To run MetalLB on Openshift, two changes are required: changing the pod UIDs, and granting MetalLB additional networking privileges.
+To run MetalLB on OpenShift, two changes are required: changing the pod UIDs, and granting MetalLB additional networking privileges.

 Pods get UIDs automatically assigned based on an OpenShift-managed UID